 Contact us today to secure your initial consultation.
 We can accommodate your need for an evening or weekend appointment.

-Law Offices Of Catherine A. Schwartz — Decades Of Combined Experience In California Family Law
+Law Offices of Schwartz & Godbey — Decades Of Combined Experience In California Family Law

 A parental relocation or child “move away” is a common reason to petition a family court for a post-decree modification.
 Business or military transfer, job seeking, remarriage and specialized health care available only in another state are typical causes for modifications.